Home/Blog/Programming/React Hooks tutorial: Build a to-do list with React Hooks

 • useCallback: Returns a memoized callback.

-Benefits of using Hooks#
+Benefits of using hooks#

-Class component in React #
+The class component in React #

-Functional component in React #
+Functional components in React #

 • The variable that holds our state (movies)